 Mr. Larson retired in 1991 as president and chief executive officer of Westwood-Squibb Pharmaceuticals Inc., a subsidiary of the Bristol-Myers Squibb Company.
 Prior to his retirement, he also served as a vice president of Bristol-Myers Squibb Company.
-Mr. Larson is a director of M&T Bank, the chairman of its Examining Committee and a member of its Community Reinvestment Act Committee.
-He is a director of Pratt & Lambert United, Inc., Bryant & Stratton Business Institute, Inc. and Horus Therapeutics, Inc. Mr. Larson is also a trustee of Children's Hospital of Buffalo, Inc.
+Mr. Larson is a director of M&T Bank.